If you’re worried that a keylogger is recording your Mac’s keyboard, there are a number of steps you can take to find out and then remove it.

 1. Download the app for free here and install it.

-2. Open CleanMyMac X and select Malware Removal from the sidebar.
+2. Open CleanMyMac and select Protection from the sidebar.

-3. If it detects any threat, click Remove.
+3. If it detects any threats, click Remove.
 Otherwise, you’ll receive a clean bill of health.

 If you’ve tried running a malware removal or antivirus tool and still suspect you may have a keylogger on your Mac, your next option might be to perform a clean install of macOS.
 Make sure you back up your data before you do.
 But don’t restore from the backup — that will reinstall the keylogger.
 Instead, once you’ve erased your boot drive and reinstalled the OS, start installing applications one by one, then copy your data manually from the backup.